Greenwich Peninsula: Redevelopment since the 1990s

 Central Park runs through the central spine of the peninsula, with the Greenwich Peninsula Ecology Park further south providing a haven for many different species of bird, plants and insects.

 A combined heat and power (CHP) energy centre has been constructed adjacent to and east of the A102 Blackwall Tunnel Southern Approach to provide district heating to an eventual total of 15,700 properties on the peninsula.
 It is operated by Pinnacle Power for Greenwich Peninsula ESCO Limited.
 A 49 m high tower forms part of the energy centre, designed by C. F. Møller Architects, and was completed in 2016.
 The tower is clad in a complex metal cladding formed of hundreds of triangular patterns (initially titled 'Lenticular Dazzle Camouflage'), designed by British artist Conrad Shawcross.
 The tower cladding later featured as part of an art trail around north Greenwich, with the work given the title 'The Optic Cloak'.

 In 2016, construction started on new buildings for St Mary Magdalene Church of England School (part of the Koinonia Federation; the federation then operated at four Greenwich sites, two of which moved to the new building on completion in September 2018).
 The school is located at the corner of Millennium Way and John Harrison Way, and has sports facilities available for community use.

+Several high-rise residential developments were constructed at Riverside Peninsula (east of the O_{2}), and between Central Park and Olympian Way (the riverside path on the east side of the peninsula), followed by developments west of Central Park, adjacent to St Mary Magdalene School.
+In 2026, plans were lodged for a pair of high-rise towers giving student accommodation, co-living homes and affordable housing, located beside the Silvertown Tunnel.

 Future development

-The peninsula is now being developed with new homes at Peninsula Riverside, and Parkside Peninsula Quays.
 The redevelopment of Greenwich Peninsula is planned to take around 20 years.
 The improved access to the peninsula from Canary Wharf, the City and the West End via the Jubilee line has increased the prospects for continued residential regeneration.

+A few historic buildings remain protected from future development, among them the Pilot Inn, a public house built in the early 19th century to serve coal workers and their families.
+At the western end of River Way, the pub and its associated grade II listed cottages are among the oldest remaining buildings on the peninsula.